 2) Design set of ICT, GIS, IT database, GPS, and socioeconomic survey apps-based assessment tools and conducting comprehensive climate risk assessment (CRVA): Develop CRVA ICT tools and conducted manual and capture risk elements (around 200) with GPS data logger, GPS essential, Drone (for aerial image captures), and hardcopy GIS administrative base map with multiple layers (Risk and Resource).
 Conducting consultation with participatory rural appraisal (PRA), Conducting participatory Focus Group Discussion (FGD), Key Informant Interviews (KII), PRA, PLA, LLA methods with climate frontline vulnerable community, vulnerable sectors, vulnerable communities, local enterprises, local credit operators, SMEs, market operators, and utility services provides and captures data with hard & soft copy templates

-4) Multi-hazard preparedness, response and recovery planning, sector level
+4) Multi-hazard preparedness, response, and recovery planning at the sector level

-6) Sector-specific CCA, Disaster Risk Reduction (DRR), Nature-based Solutions (NbS), Locally led adaptation (LLA), etc.
+6) Provide a one-stop solution for project planning, design, budgeting, and schemes for the climate-vulnerable sectors on CCA, Disaster Risk Reduction (DRR), Nature-based Solutions (NbS), locally led adaptation (LLA), etc.

 7) Methodology, Tools, and Guidelines of Impact-based Weather Forecasting (IBF)